Tick-borne encephalitis virus: Structure

 TBEV is a positive-sense single-stranded RNA virus, contained in a 40-60 nm spherical, enveloped capsid.
 The TBEV genome is approximately 11kb in size, which contains a 5' cap, a single open reading frame with 3' and 5' UTRs, and is without polyadenylation.
 Like other flaviviruses, the TBEV genome codes for ten viral proteins, three structural, and seven nonstructural.

 The structural proteins are C (capsid), PrM (premembrane), which is cleaved to produce the final membrane protein, (M), and envelope protein (E).
 The seven nonstructural proteins are: NS1, NS2A, NS2B, NS3, NS4A, NS4B, and NS5.
 The role of some nonstructural proteins is known, NS5 serves as RNA-dependent RNA polymerase, NS3 has protease (in complex with NS2B) and helicase activity.
+Non-structural proteins of TBEV are also suggested to possibly have a role in determining the distribution and tropism of the virus in the brain during infection.
 Structural and nonstructural proteins are not required for the genome to be infectious.
 All viral proteins are expressed as a single large polyprotein, with the order C, PrM, E, NS1, NS2A, NS2B, NS3, NS4A, NS4B, NS5.